top of page

 Question : I see that your widest outdoor sun shade option is 16' 192", but my opening is larger.
 Can I still use your outdoor solar shades?

-& Answer : In this scenario, I could center the solar shade leaving a nominal 6" space on either side.
-Or, I could install the outdoor roller shade flush to one side then use a longer bungee tie-down.
-I am capable of making any size of bungee tie-downs on site.
-So, whether it is 1' short or 2' short, I can make my bungee tie down long enough to still be able to tie the outdoor patio shade down.
+& Answer : In this scenario, I have two options for installing the solar shade.
+I could center the shade, leaving a 6-inch space on either side, or I could install the outdoor roller shade flush against one side and use a longer bungee tie-down.
+I am capable of making bungee tie-downs of any size on-site, so whether the shade is 1 foot or 2 feet short, I can create a tie-down long enough to secure the outdoor patio shade properly.
+Additionally, if you have a 20-foot-wide opening, I can install two 10-foot shades together as an alternative.

 & my Video Answer : My video answer explaining how I address having an opening larger than 16'.